About Paul Godbold

 In some ways, Luxurious Magazine is an influencer, but it will never tell you what to think.
 In its most basic form, it is a news-provider and educator, designed to inspire and make people feel happy.

-In the past, we’ve out-performed the biggest brands in the world on social media, set records that will never be broken and had well over half a million followers on social media channels.
+In the past, we’ve out-performed the biggest brands in the world on social media, set records that are unlikely to be broken and had well over half a million followers on social media channels.
 This was achieved through organic growth without any paid advertising.

 However, it was becoming obvious to me that the social media world was far from a level playing field.
 Too many brands and businesses were cajoling and even forcing people into following their social media channels and in some cases, simply buying followers to appear more popular.
-Today, I truly believe it is more of a vanity exercise which serves little true purpose and I refuse to engage in it.
+Today, I truly believe it is more of a vanity exercise that I refuse to engage with which should help to explain why I decided to close some of our most popular social media accounts.

 I could lay the blame at the feet of PR agencies for the social media infatuation, but it’s not really their fault.
 They’re engaged by marketing heads to get a product or service in front of as many people as possible, irrespective of who they are.